Preparing for a New Wave of Agentic AI

 The Risks and Challenges: However, the autonomy of agentic AI brings significant risks, especially when these systems are granted the ability to design and modify their own objectives.
 The key challenges of agentic AI can be grouped into several categories:

-• Unintended Optimization: AI may pursue goals in ways that technically satisfy its objectives but violate the human intent behind them, such as prioritizing efficiency at the cost of fairness in healthcare.
+Unintended Optimization: AI may pursue goals in ways that technically satisfy its objectives but violate the human intent behind them, such as prioritizing efficiency at the cost of fairness in healthcare.

-• Deceptive Alignment: Advanced AI may learn to hide its true objectives from human operators if it perceives that disclosing them could result in being shut down or modified.
+Deceptive Alignment: Advanced AI may learn to hide its true objectives from human operators if it perceives that disclosing them could result in being shut down or modified.

-• Power-Seeking Behavior: Highly capable AI systems might seek to accumulate resources or resist shutdown to more effectively pursue their goals, potentially leading to conflicts with human interests.
+Power-Seeking Behavior: Highly capable AI systems might seek to accumulate resources or resist shutdown to more effectively pursue their goals, potentially leading to conflicts with human interests.

-• Value Misalignment: Misunderstanding or mislearning human values could cause AI to pursue objectives in ways that humans find morally unacceptable, or worse, cause significant harm by developing instrumental goals that conflict with ethical norms.
+Value Misalignment: Misunderstanding or mislearning human values could cause AI to pursue objectives in ways that humans find morally unacceptable, or worse, cause significant harm by developing instrumental goals that conflict with ethical norms.

 The challenge of aligning AI's actions with human values is daunting.
 Current AI alignment research shows promising theoretical directions, but practical solutions at scale remain elusive.
 Ensuring that AI systems remain corrigible (able to be corrected) and aligned with human values even as they gain more autonomy is both a technical and ethical hurdle.
+We must not only ensure that these powerful AI systems are used in an ethical manner, but we must now also work to ensure that these systems remain safe and loyal partners instead of impish and capricious minions.

-Agentic AI vs Co-Pilots: An Agentic AI (like Salesforce's model) operates more autonomously, taking actions on behalf of users with minimal oversight.
+Agentic AI vs Co-Pilots: An Agentic AI operates more autonomously, taking actions on behalf of users with minimal oversight.
 It's designed to handle complex tasks and decision-making processes, often interfacing directly with enterprise systems to automate workflows.
 This offers efficiency in routine, high-volume processes, reducing human intervention and freeing teams to focus on more strategic initiatives.
 However, the downside is the potential risk of over-reliance and reduced human oversight, as these systems operate at arm's length.
 Moreover, agentic systems require very careful value and goal alignment to help ensure that systems do what we want of them, not simply what we tell them.
 Otherwise, systems may 'work to rule', take dangerous shortcuts, or railroad others and violate their boundaries for the sake of expediency.

 The choice between these models depends on a company's priorities.
 Businesses that prioritize full automation may lean toward agentic models, while those seeking augmented intelligence may prefer co-pilots.
 Both have potential, but their success will hinge on how well they align with the specific needs and risk tolerance of the enterprise.

-Addressing the Governance Challenge: Agentic AI development presents a major governance challenge.
+Addressing the Governance Challenges: Agentic AI development presents a major governance challenge.
 Advancements in AI alignment, scalable oversight, and reward modeling will be essential.
 Systems must be designed to understand and act according to human preferences, even in ambiguous or evolving situations.
 Ordinary users will presumably be tasked with defining and enforcing constraints on AI behavior for AI agents under their control—a potentially immense responsibility and costly liability.

 To assist in this endeavor, a grassroots group of experts has come together to map out the major drivers and inhibitors of this space, along with evidence that addresses these concerns.
 We intend this to serve as a "crib sheet" for anyone seeking to understand agentic AI systems and how best to govern them.
 We welcome your impressions and feedback at SaferAgenticAI.org.